New build properties

 - A property, either new or converted (as above), that has been tenanted and is now offered for sale by the builder/developer.

-A property, either new or converted (as above), that has been tenanted and is now offered for sale by the builder/developer.
-Property must be subject to one of the following building control and monitoring requirements:
+- Properties built within the last 10 years must be subject to one of the following building control and monitoring requirements:

 - Building Standards Indemnity Scheme from a warranty provider accepted by TSB.

-- Professional consultant where small, solely residential development of no more than 15 units - consultant must meet qualifying criteria.
+- Professional consultant - consultant must meet qualifying criteria.

 Retrospective new build warranties are not acceptable.